Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Introduction

-A weakness of the classic DeGroot dynamics as a tool to aggregate private information is its sensitivity to minor deviations (see Section~\ref{section fragility}).
-The source of such deviations may be either malicious agents, who have an incentive to change the public opinion, or agents who suffer from behavioral biases.
-For example, suppose one of the agents does not follow the updating rule, while all others do.
-Specifically, say that one of the agents is a `bot'; it starts with a certain opinion and never changes it.
-Running the DeGroot dynamics with such a bot results in everyone adopting the opinion of the bot in any finite connected graph (see Lemma \ref{lemma bots}).
-Another possible modification of the model is distorted monitoring --- the agents do not observe the exact opinions of their neighbors, but rather a small modification of it.
-Say, everyone sees $x+\delta$ when the true opinion is $x$.
-Then, even if $\delta$ is very small (yet positive), the resulting limiting opinions of all of the agents will be $\infty$ regardless of the state of the world.
+A weakness of the standard DeGroot dynamics as a tool to aggregate private information is its sensitivity to minor deviations (see Section~\ref{section fragility}).
+The source of such deviations may be either malicious agents, who have {the} incentive to change public opinion, or agents who suffer from behavioral biases.
+For example, suppose one of the agents {is adversarial, namely, it} does not follow the updating rule, while all the others do. {Specifically, say that the adversarial} agent is ``stubborn''; that is, she starts with a certain opinion and never changes it.
+Applying DeGroot dynamics in the presence of such a stubborn agent results in everyone adopting the opinion of the stubborn agent in any finite connected graph (see Lemma \ref{lemma bots}).
+Another possible modification of the model is distorted monitoring: the agents do not observe the exact opinion of each of their neighbors, but rather a slight modification of it.
+Say, for example, that everyone sees $x+\beta$ when the true opinion is $x$.
+Then, even if $\beta$ is very small (yet positive), the resulting limiting opinions of all of the agents will be $\infty$ regardless of the state of the world.

-The core research question we address in this paper is the following: does there exist a simple boundedly rational heuristics that enables naive learning which is immune to the above mentioned deviations?
+The core research question we address in this paper is the following: does there exist a simple boundedly rational heuristics that enable naive learning that is immune to the above-mentioned deviations?
 We provide a positive answer to this question in a setting with either a large or a countably infinite graph of bounded degree.

-We introduce a parameterized family of heuristics $\varepsilon$-\emph{DeGroot} which approximate the DeGroot heuristics as the parameter $\varepsilon>0$ goes to zero.
-According to the $\varepsilon$-\emph{DeGroot} updating rule, whenever an agent has a revision opportunity and the current average of the opinions of her neighbors is $y$ (which is the DeGroot updating value), she updates her current opinion $x$ by projecting it on the interval $[y-\varepsilon,y+\varepsilon]$.
-That is, she either does not change her opinion, if $|x-y|\leq \varepsilon$, or changes it to the closest point to $x$ in $\{y-\varepsilon,y+\varepsilon\}$ otherwise.
+We introduce a parameterized family of heuristics, $\frac{1}{m}$-\emph{DeGroot} that approximate DeGroot heuristics by coarsening the set of feasible opinions for the agents.
+According to the $\frac{1}{m}$-\emph{DeGroot} updating rule, whenever an agent has a revision opportunity and the current average of the opinions of her neighbors is $y$ (which is the DeGroot updating value), she updates her current opinion $x$ to be the closest rational number to $y$ that takes the form $\frac{k}{m}$ across all integers $k\in \mathbb{Z}$.
+That is, agents are restricted to choosing an opinion from the discrete $\frac{1}{m}$-grid, $\{\frac{k}{m}\}_{k\in\mathbb{Z}}$, and so choose the one that is closest to\footnote{Ties are broken in favor of the agents' current belief.
+See discussion on the tie breaking rule in Section~\ref{section discussion}.} $y$.